-Competition Monitoring has a plenty of use cases.
-Certainly, it can help you to improve user onboarding and attract more customers.
+Competition Monitoring has plenty of use cases.
+Indeed, it can help you to improve user onboarding and attract more customers.

 Me neither, until I failed when I started my first startup.
-The reason why we failed, is because we didn't pay too much attention to our competitors.
+The reason why we failed is that we didn’t pay too much attention to our competitors.
 We just thought:

 “Okay, we have this feature, this feature and this feature.
 All of them are amazing!
 The customers would love them!”